Barbara Robison: The Peanut Butter Conspiracy

 The Peanut Butter Conspiracy signed to Columbia Records after sessions with five recording companies.
 Robison was present and sang lead vocal for their several auditions.
 They were managed by Gary Usher on their first two albums.
 In total, the band produced three studio albums between the years 1967 and 1969.
 These include The Peanut Butter Conspiracy Is Spreading, The Great Conspiracy, and For Children of All Ages.
 Their albums were examples of psychedelic rock but were largely ignored outside Los Angeles.
 Within those years the band went through lineup changes, but Robison, along with Merrill and Brackett, remained the core of the group.
 As on all past material, Robison contributed vocals to the studio recordings.

 The Peanut Butter Conspiracy charted once on the Billboard Hot 100 with their single "It's A Happening Thing", which featured Robison sharing vocals in harmonies.
 It was associated with the flower power era and charted number 93 nationally.
 This single appeared on their debut album, The Peanut Butter Conspiracy Is Spreading, in 1967.
 The album itself peaked at number 196, nationally.
-Although the band never charted again nationally, tracks like "Too Many Do", which featured Robison, were historical for being one of the first songs to receive airplay even though it was beyond the three-minute conventional track length.
+Although the band never charted again nationally, tracks suh as "Too Many Do", which featured Robison, were historical for being among the first songs to receive airplay even though it was beyond the three-minute conventional track length.

 Live performances for Robison and the band were opposite to that of their debut album.
 The group would prolong their songs with guitar solos and they proved to be more experimentally psychedelic.
-In venues like the Whisky a Go Go and the Fillmore Auditorium, the band opened for groups like Big Brother and the Holding Company and Jefferson Airplane.
+In venues such as the Whisky a Go Go and the Fillmore Auditorium, the band opened for groups including Big Brother and the Holding Company and Jefferson Airplane.
 Live performances proved to be the highlight of the band for the rest of their existence.
 Robison and her bandmates, however, only ever became a local Los Angeles interest and they broke up in 1970.